 Engaging Over Summer

 Over the summer many Charlotte Christian students and faculty are continuing their education by participating in a variety of programs, conferences, trips, and internships that will take place locally, around the country, and across the globe.
-Here are a few summaries from their experiences will be posted here throughout the summer.
+Summaries from their experiences will be posted here throughout the summer.

 Rising junior Morgan Brown attended the North Carolina West Hugh O’Brian Youth (HOBY) Leadership Conference at Wake Forest University.
 During the three-day leadership program HOBY Ambassadors developed their critical thinking skills, learned about their personal leadership styles, and formed an appreciation for community service.
 They attended panel sessions featuring prominent speakers from government, businesses, media, and educational communities.